philiptran/aws-network-firewall-terraform/README.md

 - `drop-non-http-between-vpcs`: this stateful rules drops anything but HTTP traffic between spoke VPCs.
 - `block-domains`: this stateful rule prevents any HTTP traffic to occur to two FQDNs specified in the rule itself.

-The template deploys two instances in `spoke-vpc-a` and `spoke-vpc-b` in the `protected` subnets that you can use to test east-west connectivity (and north-south).
+The template deploys two instances in `app1-vpc` and `integration-vpc` in the `protected` subnets that you can use to test east-west connectivity (and north-south).

-By default, the templates deploy in the `eu-west-1` AWS Region.
+By default, the templates deploy in the `ap-southeast-1` AWS Region.
 If you wish to deploy in any other AWS Region, edit the corresponding setting in the [provider.tf](provider.tf) file.

 ### How-to